On the functoriality of marked families: Introduction

+In the classical construction of the Hilbert scheme, every point is associated to the homogeneous piece of (a sufficiently large) degree $r$ of the ideal defining the corresponding scheme.
+At first sight, one could be tempted to consider marked scheme over ideals truncated in the same (large) degree.
+However, explicit computations of these marked schemes turn out to be in general out of reach, due to the huge number of variables required.
+Since the number of variables depends on the degree of the truncation, we develop the theory of marked functors in a wider generality, considering marked functors over ideals truncated in any degree.
+In this way we can find marked schemes that correctly describe the local structure of the Hilbert scheme, but that are far easier to compute (Theorem \ref{th:markedFunctorsInclusion}).

-Finally, we discuss the relation between marked schemes and Gr\"obner strata, introducing also a representable functor whose representing scheme is in fact a Gr\"obner stratum.
-In general, we prove that the Gr\"obner stratum is a closed subscheme of a marked scheme, and describe explicitly the equations defining it (Theorem \ref{th:gsClosedSubfunctor}).
-We exhibit several examples in order to show how the term ordering and the degree of the truncation can affect a Gr\"obner stratum.
+Finally, we discuss the relation between marked schemes and Gr\"obner strata, also introducing a representable functor whose representing scheme is in fact a Gr\"obner stratum.
+For constant Hilbert polynomials, the Gr\"obner strata we define in the projective case coincide with those introduced by Lederer in the affine case.
+In this paper, we generalize Lederer result to Hilbert polynomials of any degree, proving that Gr\"obner strata are closed subschemes of marked schemes, and so locally closed subschemes of the Hilbert scheme (Theorem \ref{th:gsClosedSubfunctor}).

+In the last section, we discuss in details the case of a strongly stable ideal defining a zero-dimensional subscheme of $\PP^3$ of degree $7$.
+We compute explicitly the equations of marked schemes and Gr\"obner strata of different truncations, showing the relations among them and exhibiting several phenomena described in the paper.